 |

-Light power training also raises post-training energy expenditure
+Light resistance training also raises post-training energy expenditure

-According to some studies, you burn just as many calories by doing short intensive power training that focuses on your legs as you do in an hour-long heavy cardio session.
+According to some studies, you burn just as many calories by doing short intensive resistance training that focuses on your legs as you do in an hour-long heavy cardio session.
 This is because of the phenomenon that researchers call EPOC or excess postexercise oxygen consumption: raised energy expenditure after a training.
-After endurance training EPOC is minimal; after power training it’s considerable.
-According to a study done at the Brazilian Federal University of Rio Grande do Sul, which will soon be published, achieving a decent EPOC is easier than sports scientists claim.
+After endurance training EPOC is minimal; after strength training it's considerable.
+According to a study done at the Brazilian Federal University of Rio Grande do Sul achieving a decent EPOC is easier than sports scientists have claimed.

 The difference between the two training sessions was in the order of exercises.
 The term pre-exhaustion, used here below, is not an optimal choice.
 In bodybuilding, pre-exhaustion means first doing an isolation exercise for a muscle group, and then afterwards a multi-joint basic exercise.
 First you do the leg-extension, followed by the leg press – that’s really what pre-exhaustion.
 But never mind – you understand the principle.